paperless-ngx/paperless-ngx/docs/advanced_usage.md

 Once external auth is set up, 'regular' login can be disabled with the [PAPERLESS_DISABLE_REGULAR_LOGIN](configuration.md#PAPERLESS_DISABLE_REGULAR_LOGIN) setting and / or users can be automatically redirected with the [PAPERLESS_REDIRECT_LOGIN_TO_SSO](configuration.md#PAPERLESS_REDIRECT_LOGIN_TO_SSO) setting.

+!!! warning

+    When exporting and then re-importing your installation with the Paperless exporter, you will need to re-associate your social accounts with your Paperless-ngx account, in which case this setting should be disabled.

 ## Decryption of encrypted emails before consumption {#gpg-decryptor}

 Paperless-ngx can be configured to decrypt gpg encrypted emails before consumption.